ENCCS/vasp-best-practices/content/cd_Si_relax.md

 ### Calculation

-The input files are ready for the atom relaxation, so the job can be started directly
+The input files are ready for the atom relaxation, so the job can be directly submitted (Tetralith)

     sbatch run.sh

+or running interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 Check the progress of the relaxation by e.g.